4lowtherabbit/4lowTheRabbit.github.io/blogs/2023/05/Maintenance/index.md

      Further, because there are two worker processes run side-by-side in one worker instance for each web application, memory, CPU, and IO resource could be tensed during the overlapped restarts.
 App Service could alter to non-overlapped restarts if [density](https://azure.github.io/AppService/2020/05/15/Robust-Apps-for-the-cloud.html#minimize-app-service-plan-density) is too high.
 In that case, there can be a service interruption till the web application starts up successfully in the new worker process.

-    Please review and follow the best practices in [The Ultimate Guide to Running Healthy Apps in the Cloud](https://azure.github.io/AppService/2020/05/15/Robust-Apps-for-the-cloud.html#set-your-health-check-path) for a resilent web application in the cloud.
+    Please review and follow the best practices in [The Ultimate Guide to Running Healthy Apps in the Cloud](https://azure.github.io/AppService/2020/05/15/Robust-Apps-for-the-cloud.html#set-your-health-check-path) for a resilient web application in the cloud.

 ## References
 * [Demystifying the magic behind App Service OS updates](https://azure.github.io/AppService/2018/01/18/Demystifying-the-magic-behind-App-Service-OS-updates.html)